bamlab/dev-standards/performance/front/react-native-performance.s.md

 ## Why

-Because a few seconds of page render, a laggy chart display or a buggy animation makes you lose customers, those tips will help you avoid that before it even happens
+Because a few seconds of page render, a laggy chart display or a buggy animation makes you lose customers, those tips will help you avoid that before it even happens.
 In order to have an efficient application from the get-go, respect the following standards.

 ### General